In this article we will discuss:

 In this article, we’ll be talking about the life cycle of marijuana plants and the various stages of growth that cannabis goes through on its (relatively) short journey to adulthood and maturity.

 There will be several major milestones your plant experiences.
 Knowing what these big changes are before you get there will help give you a better idea of what you can expect as you take care of your cannabis crop.
 It will also help you keep an eye on health issues as they arise.

 With this knowledge, you’ll be better able to fix problems because you would know what the plant is supposed to be doing in a best case scenario.
 That being said, sometimes you might run into a problem you just can’t fix.
 For one reason or another, a plant just won’t grow, and nothing you do can change that.
 But let’s get started with the life cycle of the cannabis plant.
 It never hurts to know what to expect.

 Every life stage that your plant will go through comes with its own challenges and difficulties.
 By informing yourself about the differences in needs and behaviors of your plant in the various stages you will be more prepared to deal with anything that comes along.
-The following information will be covered in this article:

 Cannabis uses sexual reproduction to create seeds and spread them.
 Each single seed is produced by two parents.
 The cannabis seed contains genes from both the female and the male plants.
 The exception to this is when seeds are produced by a hermaphrodite plant, but that is a complex process at-home growers don’t need to worry about.